Central Communications Center

 Services

-Using the BSU Online Credit Card Payment System, providers can pay for employment background screenings using MasterCard and Visa!
+Using the BSU Online Credit Card Payment System, providers can pay for employment background screenings and retention fees using MasterCard and Visa!

-The 5-Year Rescreen must be completed on all state and contract provider employees and volunteers every five years of employment.
-The five-year increments are calculated from the employee's/volunteer's date of hire/utilization in a DJJ or contract provider program.
+The 5-Year Rescreen/Resubmission must be completed on all state and contract provider employees and volunteers every five years of employment or service.
+The five-year increments are calculated s follows:

-The BSU uses Livescan technology to electronically submit fingerprints to FDLE.
-Livescan enables FDLE to immediately provide Arrest Notifications to the BSU on both state and contract provider employees who are arrested during the term of their employment.
+The BSU uses Livescan technology to electronically submit and retain fingerprints sent to FDLE.
+Livescan enables FDLE to immediately provide Arrest Notifications to the BSU on both state and contract provider employees and volunteers who are arrested during the term of their service.

-Background screenings are rated using one of three classifications listed below.
-These classifications are based on the applicant's criminal history:
+Background screenings are rated using one of three determinations listed below.
+These determinations are based on the applicant's criminal history:

-Applicants and volunteers who receive eligible ratings may be hired or utilized in all positions.
-Applicants and volunteers who receive identified/non-caretaker only ratings cannot work/volunteer in a facility/program and can only be hired or utilized in a position where they do not have contact or access to youth or confidential youth records.
-Applicants and volunteers who receive a rating of ineligible/disqualified can not be hired or utilized until the Department grants an exemption.
+Applicants and volunteers who receive eligible ratings may be hired or utilized in caretaker and non-caretaker positions.
+Applicants and volunteers who receive identified/non-caretaker only ratings cannot work/volunteer in a facility/program or as a caretaker and can only be hired or utilized in a position where they do not have contact or access to youth or confidential youth records.
+Applicants and volunteers who receive an ineligible/not eligible rating cannot be hired or utilized until the Department grants an exemption.

-To be ineligible/disqualified from employment, an applicant must have been found guilty of, pled guilty to, or pled no contest or nolo contendere, to at least one of the charges listed in Chapter 435 and 985.644, Florida Statutes.
-Dispositions of withheld adjudication will also be rated ineligible/disqualified.
+To be ineligible/not eligible for employment, an applicant must have been found guilty of, pled guilty to, or pled no contest or nolo contendere, to at least one of the charges listed in Chapter 435 and 985, Florida Statutes.
+Dispositions of withheld adjudication will also be rated ineligible/not eligible.

-The Department may not remove a disqualification from employment or grant an exemption to any person who receives a rating of ineligible/disqualified under Chapter 435, or 985.644, Florida Statutes, until at least three (3) years have elapsed since the applicant completed or was lawfully released from confinement, supervision, or sanction for a felony disqualifying offense.
+The Department may not remove a disqualification from employment or grant an exemption to any person who receives a rating of ineligible/not eligible under Chapter 435, or 985, Florida Statutes, until at least three (3) years have elapsed since the applicant completed or was lawfully released from confinement, supervision, or sanction for a felony disqualifying offense.
 If the disqualifying offense is a misdemeanor, or was a felony when committed, but is now a misdemeanor, the applicant can apply for an exemption once he/she has completed all sanctions associated with that offense.
-The Agency Head decides whether or not an exemption should be granted or denied and makes a final decision on behalf of the Department.
-If there is an abuse of discretion by the Department, exemption denials made by the Agency Head may be reconsidered via a formal DOAH hearing pursuant to Section 120.57, Florida Statutes.
+The Agency Head decides if an exemption should be granted or denied and makes a final decision on behalf of the Department.
+However, per s.
+435.07, Florida Statute, disqualification from employment may not be removed from, nor may an exemption be granted to, any person who is a Sexual Predator, as designated pursuant to s.
+775.21; Career Offender pursuant to s.
+775.261; or Sexual Offender pursuant to s.
+943.04354.
+If there is an abuse of discretion by the Department, exemption denials made by the Agency Head may be reconsidered via a formal Division of Administrative Hearing pursuant to Section 120.57, Florida Statutes.

 Questions relating to background screening should be directed to the BSU at generalbsu@djj.state.fl.us or (850) 921-6345.
 The background screening policy and procedure should also be referred to for detailed instructions on how to initiate the screening process.